Skip to main content

 Output variables

 Flow output variables are not returned to the taskpane.
-Use LWC events (KEELSTONE_INSERT, KEELSTONE_WRITE, KEELSTONE_QUERY) to push data to Excel instead.
+LWC components push data to Excel directly using kstone/api methods — see Building Custom LWCs.

 Screen navigation